 In addition to the Olympic Games, diving is also part of the International Aquatics Federation (FINA) World Championships, which are held every two years and the FINA Diving World Series held every year.
 The sport was included on the program for the first world championships in Belgrade in 1973.
 Initially only 3m springboard and 10m platform events were contested, with the 1m springboard event added in 1991 and synchronised diving included from 1998.

-Fina also oversees the diving world cup, held every two years, the junior world championships, the grand prix series.
+Fina also oversees the Diving World Cup, held every two years, the Junior World Championships, and the Grand Prix series.